HaveTimeDrinkTea/w12_Team_Profile_Generator/README.md

   * Manager's telephone extension can only be numeric and has to be of 4-digit length.
   * All employee IDs are to be 3-digit
   * All emails are to be of the right email format (name@domain.tld).
+  * Engineer's GitHub username will have any spaces stripped off.

 ### Future Developments
+* Allow employee ID to be sequentially generated without any user input.
+  * This can be achieved by storing the last employee ID in a log.txt file.
 * Verify Engineer's GitHub user name against GitHub API
 * Allow the set up of multiple teams
 * Allow assignment of intern(s) to engineer or manager
 * Allow a "super manager" in case of multiple teams
-* Allow employee ID to be sequentially generated without any user input.
-This can be achieved by storing the last employee ID in a log.txt file.
+* Alow the (dynamic) rendering of any number of engineers and interns.
+(The current state of this application takes in 2 engineers and 3 interns as the MVP for deployment.)

 ## Testing